Fologram/twinbuild.docs/evaluating-precision/test-model-viewing.md

 When you are ready to carry out the precision test, ensure your HoloLens 2 is switched on and connected to the internet and any available Windows Updates have been downloaded and installed.
 You can confirm your device is up to date by opening the Settings app and navigating to Updates and Security > Check for Updates.

-On your mobile / laptop, visit https://app.twinbuild.com/account/models and open the Twinbuild_Precision_Test model.
+On your mobile / laptop, visit https://app.twinbuild.com/account/models and open the PrecisionTest model.
 Click on View in AR to display the QR code that links to the model.
 Ensure that your laptop / mobile phone screen is on full brightness and not reflecting anything that would prevent QR code detection, then look at this QR code on the HoloLens 2 and tap the Play button that appears to download and load the model.
 Accept any prompts that appear to launch Twinbuild.
 The precision test model will initially load at desktop scale and within your field of view.

 ### Notes on Code Detection

-Code detection will be impacted by the distance of the HoloLens from the code, the materiality of the code (matte surfaces like paper scan more successfully than screens or reflective laminate), the brightness of lighting on the code (very bright or very dark spaces can be difficult to detect codes in) and objects occluding any part of the code. _The HoloLens may not be able to detect markers that have been moved since last being detected.
-Restart the headset if you are having difficulty detecting moved markers_
+Code detection will be impacted by the distance of the HoloLens from the code, the materiality of the code (matte surfaces like paper scan more successfully than screens or reflective laminate), the brightness of lighting on the code (very bright or very dark spaces can be difficult to detect codes in) and objects occluding any part of the code.

 ### Locating the Test Model in your work space